deborahgrbac/Introduction-to-Text-Analyisis-with-Python/README.md

 Deepnote is a useful platform for data science professionals with some advanced functionalities for working collaboratively and accessing data repositories.
 The additional features make it better for working data scientists than teachers and learners.

 Binder is a free platform useful for demonstrating notebooks, but it has no persistent storage.
 The speed and availability are not reliable.

-There are two main package managers for working with Python: pip and conda.
-(More advanced projects may use virtual environment, such as venv or poetry.

-Pip.
-Pip is the official Python package installer.
-Once Python is installed, you can generally use pip on the command line to manage packages.

-Installing a package
-pip install PACKAGENAME

-Update a package.
-pip install --upgrade PACKAGENAME

-Change to a particular version. pip install --pip install --upgrade PACKAGENAME==3.2.16

-Pip documentation
-See the official pip documentation and/or the Python Package Index (PyPi)

 Conda.
 The Conda package manager is usually part of an Anaconda solution, such as Anaconda Cloud, Anaconda, or Miniconda.
 It can be used from the command line, but there are also graphical ways to manage packages with Conda.
 See the particular documentation for the version of Anaconda you are using.